 Configuring TouchBistro to handle IRS rules regarding automatic service charges

-The IRS ruling 2012-18 classifies automatic service charges (sometimes referred to as a gratuity or an automatic gratuity) disbursed to staff (e.g., waiters) as wages, not tips.
-Although the ruling was issued June 2012, a grace period was allowed until 20 From January 2014 on, any restaurant that charges an automatic service charge must now treat the automatic gratuity paid to the waiter as part of the waiter’s paycheck wage.
+The IRS ruling 2012-18 classifies automatic service charges (sometimes referred to as a gratuity or an automatic gratuity) disbursed to staff (e.g., servers) as wages, not tips.
+Although the ruling was issued June 2012, a grace period was allowed until 20 From January 2014 on, any restaurant that charges an automatic service charge must now treat the automatic gratuity paid to the servers as part of the server’s paycheck wage.

 The IRS lists four factors, all of which must be present in order for the customer’s extra payment to be deemed a tip:

 • The customer’s payment must be made free from compulsion;

 • The customer must have the unrestricted right to determine the amount;

 • The payment should not be the subject of negotiation or dictated by the employer policy; and

 • Generally, the customer has the right to determine who receives the payment.